finos/open-developer-platform/docs/development-infrastructure/continuous-integration/python.md

 title: Python
 ---

 [**Python**](https://www.python.org/) is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Packages are published on the [Python Package Index (pypi)](https://pypi.python.org/pypi), however they cannot be browsed by author, so you will need to follow links to the pypi listing from each project's README.
+Packages are published on the [Python Package Index (pypi)](https://pypi.python.org/pypi), however the FINOS account is still empty, see [pypi.org/user/finos](https://pypi.org/user/finos/) .

 ## Publishing on Pypi
 Python packages can be easily installed using [pip or easy_install](https://packaging.python.org/pip_easy_install/); in order to publish a Python package to the Python Package Index, follow the [simple steps described on this blogpost](http://peterdowns.com/posts/first-time-with-pypi.html).